Skip to Content

 • Minimum 50% of the rear yard of a corner lot must be maintained as landscaped open space

-What zoning requirements must I consider to add a residential unit to a detached building?
+Can I add an accessory unit to a detached building?

 (e.g. garden suite, tiny house, laneway house)